 The Guest Editors should prepare an editorial introduction for the special issue to set the scope of the special issue and explain the importance of the topic.

 Submitting papers to IJDesign is free of charge.
-Starting from 2016, we ask the authors to pay a post-acceptance fee of US$ 1,000 per article in order for the journal to have a sustainable business model.
+Starting from Jan.
+31, 2019, we'll ask the authors to pay a post-acceptance fee of US$ 1,000 per article in order for the journal to have a sustainable business model.
 The fee will be used to support copyediting, layout formatting, open access and online hosting and archiving.
 The authors can pay this fee through the Paypal service integrated with our system.